Understanding Depreciation Reports

 What should prospective buyers know about depreciation reports?

-• The overall condition of the building and common property.
+- The current condition of the building and its common areas

-• The financial health of the strata's contingency reserve fund (CRF).
+- The strength of the contingency reserve fund (CRF)

-• Whether the strata has a proactive maintenance plan in place.
+- Whether the strata is proactive with ongoing maintenance

 How can a buyer review a copy of the depreciation report?